 Social impact – Simply by providing herders with a good price for their products, Tengri is already making an impact.
 Yet we want to go beyond this and help to support the blending of traditional nomadic life with modernity, ensuring that those who want to remain with the herds can do so, but not at the expense of missing out on the benefits of a highly connected world.
 Whether providing solar energy, education materials or other relevant skills, we will work with herders to identify their needs and help provide a platform to meet those needs and ensure self-sufficiency.

 Partnerships for development – We do more than just pay our suppliers a little bit more or organise humanitarian aid.
 We won’t outprice the domestic market in the places we source materials, which would create a negative impact on the local economy.
 Instead, we will partner with existing small and medium-sized enterprises to help shape the market and grow together as a collective movement.

-Technological innovation through partnerships – Khangai Yak fibre is a sustainable and all-natural material which is new to the market.
+Technology – Khangai Yak fibre is a sustainable and all-natural material which is new to the market.
 Its uses are relatively unexplored and Tengri works with the latest manufacturing innovation and green technologies, partnering with established facilities to ensure that every aspect of the fibre can be used.
 Aware of our social and environmental responsibility, we also want to ensure that any innovation avoids adverse environmental impacts and minimizes waste.